boiled yellow moong dal

 Description

-Boiled moong dal as the name suggests refers to the yellow lentils which are boiled.
-You can use two cups of water per cup of lentils.
-These proportions are based on cooking with the pot cover on.
+Boiled moong dal, as the name suggests, refers to yellow lentils that are boiled to cook them.
+Use two cups of water per cup of lentils and cook in a covered pot.
 This way, it will cook a little faster, use less energy, and perhaps retain more vitamins.
-Bring the concoction to a boil, then turn the down the flame to medium-low.
+Bring to a boil, and then turn down the flame to medium-low.
 If it gets too thick, add more water.
 The beans are cooked when they burst and the water turns syrupy.
-At this point , you may add spices, vegetables or even boiled rice as per your preference and recipe requirements.
+At this point, you may add spices, vegetables or even boiled rice as per your preference and recipe requirements.

 How to select